 I'll put it plainly.
 There's something about Jesus that many don't know, something He revealed to a select group of followers in Mark 9:1-13.
-It has to do with His kingdom, the kingdom of God.
-The Lord wants us to know the truth.
-That's why He included this passage in His Word.
+We're about to see Jesus from the perspective of heaven.
+This is heaven's assessment.
+Jesus is the King.
+In today's passage, He reveals the nature of His kingdom in three significant ways.